polairelabs/PenguinShip/README.md

 This project uses Continuous Deployment (CD) with GitHub Actions.
 Certain environment variables and secrets are required for the deployment pipeline to function correctly.

+The pipeline ensures that the application is deployed to the VPS in an automated manner upon pushing changes to the `release` branch.

 ### Deployed Stack

 The Continuous Deployment (CD) pipeline uses `docker-compose` to deploy the application stack.
 The stack consists of the following services: